 Artemisia Gentileschi was a painter in the first half of the sixteenth century, one of many women painters of the period, with a phenomenal output.
 She painted both biblical and secular subjects.
 Of the biblical images, Judith’s beheading Holofernes, Suzanna and the Elders, and Yael about to dispatch Sisera (see above) are perhaps the best known.
-Students and I saw these paintings seven years ago in the Uffizi Gallery in Florence, when I taught a class on the Bible and Art in the Renaissance.
+Students and I saw some of her paintings seven years ago in the Uffizi Gallery in Florence, when I taught a class on the Bible and Art in the Renaissance.
 Gentileschi was a bit later than our period but she was too good to pass up.
-The Judith paintings, there are actually two, are in the Uffizi together with the one of Yael.
-Persistence and what seemed an endless walk through the Gallery – they are not in a very accessible place – finally got us to the hall where we contemplated these great works of art.
+Her paintings are dispersed throughout the world, in Budapest, where you can find the one of Yael and Sisera, in Naples and in Detroit, but we managed to find some of hers tucked away after what seemed an endless walk through the Gallery.
 You can locate them online under her name.

 To say that these portrayals may be “the best known” of Gentileschi’s work is overstating the case, for she is not exactly a household name.
 Somewhat restored to memory by the Italian art critic Roberto Longhi in 1910, he referred to her as “the only woman in Italy who ever knew about painting, coloring and other fundamentals,” (https://www.wantedinrome.com/news/artemisia-gentileschi-tragedy-and-triumph.html).
 This declaration revealed Longhi’s condescension and ignorance, as he discounted all the other women painters of the Renaissance and early Baroque periods..
 Lifting up one woman erased a host of others.
 His posture was also a testimony to the habitual erasure of women in recorded historical memory instead of paying attention to their actual contributions.